-Health and Safety is therefore a top priority for our staff, and we expect the same from our students.
+Health and Safety is therefore a top priority for us.
 We must treat it with the same respect as academic rigour and financial propriety.

 Our responsibilities for safety do not stop at the gates of Shrivenham or COTEC.
 We are an organisation with a global reach and this means we need to keep you safe whether you are on-site, off-site or overseas.